 This course introduces the legal and regulatory issues in healthcare with emphasis on their application to healthcare information services and documentation of care.
-Course content includes law, ethics, and compliance issues associated with health information management.
-Students explore the rights and responsibilities of providers, employers, payers, and patients in a healthcare context.
+Course content includes law, ethics and compliance issues associated with health information management.
+Students explore the rights and responsibilities of providers, employers, payers and patients in healthcare context.
 Students are introduced to legal terminology pertaining to civil liability and the judicial and legislative processes.
 State and Federal confidentiality laws addressing release of information (ROI) and retention of health information/records are examined.
-Virtual assignments and/or simulations support experiential learning.
-Prerequisite: HIM1100C
+Case studies, virtual lab assignments and/or simulations support experiential learning.
+Prerequisite: HIM1110C

-HIM1433 (4.0 credit hours)
+Health Information Systems (3.0 credit hours)